sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 }
 ```

-Surprisingly, this test failed - we had forgotten that in TypeScript, function calls could be nested subexpressions!
+Surprisingly, this test failed&mdash;we had forgotten that in TypeScript, function calls could be nested subexpressions!
 Our implementation expected functions that did not return void to be stored directly into variables.
 We did not have to worry about this in text-based Bril because operations can only take variables as their arguments.

 Testing `void` functions revealed that the TypeScript compiler was expecting only annotated function types of `number` and `boolean`.
 Though the legacy syntax for defining a `void` function&mdash;without any type annotation&mdash;compiled fine, the test showed that we had to add a check for an explicit `void` return type.